Will Campos

 William A. Campos (born October 7, 1974) is an American politician from Prince George's County, Maryland convicted for corruption in 2018.
 He served in the Maryland House of Delegates and on the Prince George's County Council.

 Early life

-Born in El Salvador, Campos attended Eleanor Roosevelt High School in Greenbelt, Maryland; the University of Maryland, College Park, receiving a B.A. in ancient art history & archaeology; and the University of Maryland, University College, receiving a B.S. in computer studies & information systems.
+Campos was born in El Salvador on October 7, 1974.
+He attended Eleanor Roosevelt High School in Greenbelt, Maryland; the University of Maryland, College Park, receiving a B.A. in ancient art history & archaeology; and the University of Maryland, University College, receiving a B.S. in computer studies & information systems.

 Political career

 Prior to holding office, Campos in 2002 was an aide to then-Delegate Victor R. Ramirez, District 47, Prince George's County.

 Campos represented District 2 on the Prince George's County Council for ten years, winning a special election in 2004 when his predecessor resigned, and subsequently being elected to two four-year terms.

 Subject to term limits, he then ran for, and won, the District 47B seat in the House of Delegates.
 He served in the House of Delegates for nine months.

 Campos resigned his House seat on September 10, 2015, for "personal reasons", citing "his recent marriage, desire to start a family and lack of employment outside the State House."